Adolfo Kaminsky: Early life

 Kaminsky was born in Argentina to a Jewish Russian family, the son of Anna (Kinoël) and Salomon Kaminsky.
 In 1932, when Kaminsky was seven years old, he moved with his family to Paris, where his father worked as a tailor.
 From Paris, the family moved in 1938 to Vire, Calvados, where his uncle was established.
 Adolfo worked in a dye shop and became fascinated by the chemistry of colourants.
 At that time, he bought a treatise by Marcellin Berthelot at a flea market.
-He later created his own lab in his uncle's house and worked in a butter factory as an assistant to a chemist who taught him the basics.
+He later created his own laboratory in his uncle's house and worked in a butter factory as an assistant to a chemist who taught him the basics.